-LYNPARZA is different from chemotherapy because it takes advantage of DNA damage so that cancer cells can’t get the help they need to survive.
+LYNPARZA is different from chemotherapy.
+It takes advantage of DNA damage so that cancer cells can’t get the help they need to survive.
 LYNPARZA can also affect healthy cells as well.

 In ovarian cancer, cells in the ovaries grow out of control.